 When additional warrants are activated on a target UE, MDF2 shall be able to generate and deliver the start of interception with already registered UE and start of interception with already established RCS session related IRI messages to the LEMF associated with the warrants without receiving the corresponding xIRI.

-The file upload xIRI shall be generated when the IRI-POI in the HTTP Content Server detects that a target UE has uploaded a file or when any UE has uploaded a file destined for the target UE.
+The file upload xIRI shall be generated when the IRI-POI in the HTTP Content Server detects that a target UE has uploaded a file or when any UE has uploaded a file destined for the target non-local ID.

-The file download xIRI shall be generated when the IRI-POI in the HTTP Content Server detects that a target UE has downloaded a file or when any UE has downloaded a file previously uploaded by a target UE.
+The file download xIRI shall be generated when the IRI-POI in the HTTP Content Server detects that a target has downloaded a file or when any UE has downloaded a file previously uploaded by a target UE.

 The unsuccessful procedure xIRI is generated when the IRI-POI present in an RCS Server or HTTP Content Server detects that a target UE initiated communication procedure (e.g. session establishment, RCS Message) is rejected or not accepted by the RCS Server before the proper NF handling the procedure itself is involved.
 The unsuccessful procedure xIRI is also generated when the IRI-POI present in the RCS Server or HTTP Content Server detects that any request from the target UE is not accepted by the RCS Server or HTTP Content Server.

-7.13.2.2.2 Implementations that have a Localisation Function
+7.13.2.2.2 Implementations that have a File Transfer Localisation Function

-As a deployment option, the terminating CSP may utilize a Localisation Function which retrieves objects from the originating HTTP Content Server and makes the same available to the terminating user.
+As described in GSMA RCC.07, clause 4.1.15.3 [35], the terminating CSP may utilize a File Transfer Localisation Function which retrieves objects from the originating HTTP Content Server and makes the same available to the terminating user.

-If the CSP implements a Localisation Function, in addition to the architecture information in clause 7.13.2.1, the following requirements apply.
+If the CSP implements a File Transfer Localisation Function, in addition to the architecture information in clause 7.13.2.1, the following requirements apply.

-The LI architectue for the Localisation Function is the same as the LI architecture for the HTTP Content Server depicted in figure 7.13.2-1.
-In other words, the Localisation Function also has:
+The LI architectue for the File Transfer Localisation Function is depicted in figure 7.13.2-1.

-- An IRI-POI with:

-- An LI_T2 interface to the IRI-TF in the RCS Server.

-- An LI_X1 interface to the LIPF.

-- An LI_X2 interface to the MDF2.

-- A CC-POI with:

-- An LI_T3 interface to the CC-TF in the RCS Server.

-- An LI_X1 interface to the LIPF.

-- An LI_X3 interface to the MDF3.

-When the IRI-TF present in the RCS Server detects a URI for an incoming file transfer, the IRI-TF present in the RCS Server sends a trigger to the IRI-POI in the Localisation Function over the LI_T2 interface.
-When interception of communication contents is required, the CC-TF present in the RCS Servers sends a trigger to the CC-POI present in the Localisation Function over the LI_T3 interface.
+When the IRI-TF present in the RCS Server detects a URI for an incoming file transfer, the IRI-TF present in the RCS Server sends a trigger to the IRI-POI in the File Transfer Localisation Function over the LI_T2 interface.
+When interception of communication contents is required, the CC-TF present in the RCS Servers sends a trigger to the CC-POI present in the File Transfer Localisation Function over the LI_T3 interface.
 The trigger sent from the TF to the POI includes the following information:

 - File detection rules.